Updated May 25, 2020

 Interior woodland trails offer interesting hikes, nature walks, bird watching, snowshoeing, and cross-country skiing.

-Kayaking at Presque Isle
+Where To Kayak at Presque Isle

 A calm, man-made, interior waterway called “the Lagoons” is popular with locals for fishing, kayaking, and canoeing.
 Most visitors to Presque Isle State Park never even hear about this area of the Park.
-You’ll find “The Lagoons” entrance just beyond the Perry Monument where you will see signs for canoe and kayak rentals.
+You’ll find “The Lagoons” entrance just past the Perry Monument where you will see signs for canoe and kayak rentals.
 If you have a kayak, the Lagoons is an amazing place to use it because of the flat water and the variety of plants and wildlife you can see.

 My first kayaking experience was here in the Lagoons.
 I rented a kayak just to make sure I loved kayaking enough to purchase a kayak.
 Afterward, I was hooked and I bought a kayak.
 Some kayaks are specially equipped for fishing.
 The Lagoons is also a great place to fish from non-motorized small craft.

-Driving Around Presque Isle
+How To Enjoy Driving Around Presque Isle State Park

 A few of my favorite scenes are: the house boats at Horseshoe Pond, the Perry Monument landmark, the lighthouses, and marinas.